Azure/acr/docs/AAD-OAuth.md

 ## Calling an Azure Container Registry API

-In this example we'll call the `/v2/_catalog` API on an Azure Container Registry.
+In this example we'll call the `GET /v2/_catalog` API on an Azure Container Registry.
 Assume you have the following:
   1. A valid container registry, which here we'll call `contosoregistry.azurecr.io`.
   2. A valid ACR access token, created with the correct scope for the API we're going to call.

-Here's how a call to the `/v2/_catalog` API of the given registry would look like when done via `curl`:
+Here's how a call to the `GET /v2/_catalog` API of the given registry would look like when done via `curl`:

 ```bash
 export registry="contosoregistry.azurecr.io"
 export acr_access_token="eyJ...xcg"
 curl -v -H "Authorization: Bearer $acr_access_token" https://$registry/v2/_catalog
 ```
+Note that `curl` by default does the request as a `GET` unless you specify a different verb with the `-X` modifier.

 This should result in a status 200 OK, and a body with a JSON payload listing the repositories held in this registry: